Earl of Shaftesbury: St Giles House

 The family seat is St Giles House (sometimes referred to as Ashley House) near Wimborne St Giles in Dorset.
 The estate at Wimborne St Giles came into the ownership of the Ashley family around the year 1460, through the marriage of Egidia Hamelyn and Robert Ashley, the 5th great grandfather of the 1st Earl of Shaftesbury.

 Early owners of the estate included the Malmayne family.
 Matilda Malmayne, heiress of the estate, married Edmund Plecy.
 The Plecy male line became extinct towards the end of the fourteenth century, and the estate was transferred to Edmund and Matilda's descendant Joan Plecy, as heiress.
 Lady Joan Plecy was soon married to Sir John Hamelyn (d.
 1399), but with no male heirs, the estate went to Sir John's daughter Egidia, by his second wife, who married Robert Ashley.
 The estate has belonged to the Ashleys and Ashley-Coopers ever since.

 Construction on St Giles House began in 1651, by Sir Anthony Ashley-Cooper, later to become 1st Earl of Shaftesbury.
 The manor house is built on top of the ruins of the previous estate home.
 This large house and surrounding grounds include 400 acre, along with a seven-acre lake and a 1,000 yd avenue of trees.
 The family also owns Lough Neagh, the largest freshwater lake in the British Isles.

 As noted by Christopher Hussey in his article on St Giles' House, "The whole, so little changed in two centuries, is a splendid example of the Kent manner changing into the rococo of the mid-century."
 However, following World War II, the contents of these rooms have been gradually dispersed in a number of sales.
 The record of these and a number of published articles indicate that the design of the furniture shows a highly accomplished progression from the architectural Palladian style to the full fanciful rococo style.
-The accomplished design, together with the high level of craftsmanship, clearly indicate a metropolitan origin for the majority of these pieces, but unfortunately the surviving Shaftesbury Account Books contain few references to London cabinet-makers other than William Hallett, his name appearing a number of times between 1745 and 1757 with references to 'carved chairs,' 'the Blew Bed,' and 'Mahogany Cisterns.'
+The accomplished design, together with the high level of craftsmanship, clearly indicate a metropolitan origin for the majority of these pieces, but the surviving Shaftesbury Account Books contain few references to London cabinet-makers other than William Hallett, his name appearing a number of times between 1745 and 1757 with references to 'carved chairs,' 'the Blew Bed,' and 'Mahogany Cisterns.'
 The payments to other cabinet-makers mentioned in accounts are small in nature and probably indicate their local origins.

 The Shaftesburys are known to have had connections with London cabinet makers.
 The 4th Earl's wife, Lady Susannah Noel, daughter of Baptist Noel, 3rd Earl of Gainsborough, was one of the 26 aristocratic subscribers to the first edition of Thomas Chippendale's Director (1754).
 His second wife, Lady Mary Bouverie, was the daughter of the 1st Viscount Folkestone who was a major patron of William Hallett and Benjamin Goodison, her brother the 2nd Viscount acquiring pieces from the Royal cabinetmakers William Vile and John Cobb.